RobEin/ANTLR4-parser-for-Python-3.8/README.md

 ### About files:
  - PythonParser.g4
    is the ANTLR4 parser grammar that based on the official [Python grammar](https://docs.python.org/3.8/reference/grammar.html).
+This is the last traditional grammar not yet written in PEG.

  - PythonLexerBase.java
    handles the Python indentations.